William Carus Wilson

-William Carus Wilson (7 July 1791 – 30 December 1859) was an English churchman and the founder and editor of the long-lived monthly The Children's Friend.
+William Carus Wilson (Note: While his family is often collectively referred to as the Carus-Wilson family, the reverend himself usually appears in records and publications without the hyphen.
+The Oxford Dictionary of National Biography and The Canterbury Dictionary of Hymnology list him as William Carus Wilson, while most of his own published works, such as The Children's Friend, list him as W. Carus Wilson.)
+(7 July 1791 – 30 December 1859) was an English churchman and the founder and editor of the long-lived monthly The Children's Friend.
 He was the inspiration for Mr Brocklehurst, the autocratic head of Lowood School, depicted by Charlotte Brontë in her 1847 novel Jane Eyre.